Undergraduate Admission Policies

 - Students readmitted to the College who have attended other colleges or universities must meet satisfactory academic progress requirements as described under the Transfer Admission section of the General Admission Policies.

 If the student is readmitted, he or she will be requested to submit an enrollment and housing deposit as appropriate.
 This will be necessary only if the applicant’s original deposit was refunded when he or she withdrew.
+Students who leave Benedictine College temporarily due to military service requirements, either as active military or as reservists, will be readmitted to their program upon return.

 Multiple Undergraduate Degrees

 An individual who has earned a bachelor’s degree may enroll in Benedictine College to pursue an additional undergraduate degree.
 He or she may not pursue the same degree with the same major(s) as previously earned at Benedictine College or elsewhere.
 Such students are required to earn a minimum of 30 new hours in residence even if fewer hours are needed to complete their new major.
-(None of these 30 hours can be transferred from other colleges or universities, earned by CLEP, or through experiential learning.)
+None of these 30 hours can be transferred from other colleges or universities, earned by CLEP, or through experiential learning.

 If the student is a graduate of Benedictine College, the cumulative GPA from all courses taken after graduation will be calculated separately because the student’s GPA is “frozen” at the time of graduation.